Amdrija/personal-website/content/posts/concurrent-algorithms/index.md

     return leader == self;
 }

-//this tusk is running all the time in the background background_task() {
+//this task is running all the time in the background background_task() {
     clock = 0;
     while (true) {